ardunn/alexdunn.io/hugo/content/posts/sankey_roommates.md

 ### Finding new roommates can be a serious pain.

-Both of housemates moved onto bigger and better things in July, so the unfortunate responsibility to find replacements fell upon me.
+Both of my housemates moved onto bigger and better things in July, so the unfortunate responsibility to find replacements fell upon me.
 99% of the time, I'd call upon a friend to fill a spot, but our house is a bit out in the sticks -- far away from the happening SF Bay tech hubs and city centers, and nobody I knew in the area was looking to change their living arrangement.

 So I turned to the trusty backwater of the internet. *Craigslist.*

 ### The Screening

-Craigslist is a reliable tool in that it's guaranteed to give you a large population of replies.
-But a simple fact is that CL is filled with scammers, criminals, and otherwise shady people who you'd rather not live with.
+Craigslist is a reliable tool, insofar that it's guaranteed to give you a large population of replies.
+But here's a simple fact about Craigslist: it's *filled* with scammers, criminals, and otherwise shady people who you'd rather not live with.
 So my landlord and I devised a screening procedure to hopefully weed out the slobs, petty criminals, bots, and serial killers of the interweb.

 ![screening](/screening_big.png)